ARM-software/AVH-GetStarted/basic/README.md

 ## Running tests in GitHub Actions CI

-The repository contains a workflow definition to build and run the tests using GitHub Actions on every change i.e., *push* and *pull_request* triggers.
+The repository defines a workflow to build and run the tests using GitHub Actions on every change i.e., *push* and *pull_request* triggers.

 To make this work the repository needs to be configured, see Prerequisites